Dodgers' Dustin May gets 100% real on injury return after 'life-altering event'

-The Los Angeles Dodgers pitcher Dustin May is making his long-awaited return to the mound in 2025 after a series of injuries that sidelined him for the entire 2024 season.
+The Los Angeles Dodgers pitcher, Dustin May, missed all of 2024 due to several injuries.
+He will be making his long-awaited return to the mound in 2025 after a series of injuries that sidelined him since May of 2023.
 While he was already recovering from UCL and flexor tendon surgery, a shocking and unexpected medical emergency in July 2024 delayed his comeback even further.

 May was just days away from starting a minor-league rehab assignment in mid-2024 when he suffered a serious esophageal tear in a freak accident.
 During a routine dinner, a piece of lettuce lodged in his throat, leading to an extremely rare food impaction that perforated his esophagus.
 The injury required emergency surgery that night, a procedure May described as “basically a full abdominal surgery.”